Phi Kappa Mu: Empowerment through Mobility

-Empowerment Through Mobility is the socio-civic project of the Phi Kappa Mu Fraternity to provide indigent, differently-abled Filipinos with free, quality wheelchairs.
-Since 2007, over 6,000 wheelchairs have been provided to the differently-abled Filipinos nationwide, and in January 2013, the Empowerment Through Mobility Run was organized to mark the project's 7th successful year.
+Empowerment Through Mobility is the socio-civic project of the Phi Kappa Mu Fraternity to provide indigent, disabled Filipinos with free, quality wheelchairs.
+Since 2007, over 6,000 wheelchairs have been provided to the disabled Filipinos nationwide, and in January 2013, the Empowerment Through Mobility Run was organized to mark the project's 7th successful year.
 The fun run brought together hundreds of runners at the Quirino Grandstand to raise awareness and financial support for Empowerment Through Mobility and other service projects.

 Diamonds in the Rough

 On its 75th fraternal year, the Phi Kappa Mu Fraternity launched "Diamonds in the Rough: The National Search for Outstanding Young Doctors in the Community Setting," which aimed to celebrate these unsung heroes who devoted their lives to selflessly serve neglected communities in the Philippines.
 Diamonds in the Rough selected one awardee each from Luzon, Visayas, and Mindanao, awarding each of them with Php 100,000 and an additional Php 100,000 for their community's sustainable projects.
 The three awardees were Dr. Vietrez David-Abella from Catanduanes, Dr. Mennie Cabacang from Eastern Samar, and Dr. Afdal Kunting from Zamboanga.